Croatia Populist President Re-elected In Landslide - UrduPoint

 Croatia Populist President Re-elected In Landslide

-Zagreb, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2025) Croatia's populist President Zoran Milanovic was re-elected in a landslide, defeating his conservative rival in Sunday's run-off, officials results showed.
+Zagreb, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2025) Croatia's populist President Zoran Milanovic was re-elected in a landslide, defeating his conservative rival in Sunday's run-off, official results showed.

-Milanovic took more than 74 percent of the vote and Dragan Primorac, backed by the centre-right HDZ party that governs Croatia, nearly 26 percent, with more than 90 percent of the votes counted.
+Milanovic took more than 74 percent of the vote and Dragan Primorac, backed by the centre-right HDZ party that governs Croatia, almost 26 percent, with nearly all the votes counted.

+It was the highest score achieved by a presidential candidate since the former Yugoslav republic's independence in 1991.

 While the role of the president is largely ceremonial in Croatia, Milanovic's wide victory is the latest setback for the HDZ and Prime Minister Andrej Plenkovic -- Milanovic's political arch-rival -- after a high-profile corruption affair in November.